orsonteodoro/gcf2/README.md

 * -ffast-math is enabled for 3D games, game engines and libraries, and audio
 processing.
 For those using bullet for scientific purposes, consider removing
 fast-math.
+* -fno-plt -- additional code reduction [1]

 For Spectre mitigation virtually all packages were filtered with Retpoline compiler support,
-* -fno-plt -mindirect-branch=thunk -mindirect-branch-register -- compiled for
+* -mindirect-branch=thunk -mindirect-branch-register (the GCC version) --
-most apps if not stripped by ebuild
+compiled for most apps if not stripped by ebuild.
 * -mindirect-branch=thunk-extern -mindirect-branch-register -- default for
 kernels with CONFIG_RETPOLINE=y
 * -fuse-ld=gold -Wl,-z,retpolineplt -- used for LDFLAGS if -fno-plt is not
 possible.
 It requires the patch from Sriraman Tallam at
 https://sourceware.org/ml/binutils/2018-01/msg00030.html and gold enabled
 binutils (https://wiki.gentoo.org/wiki/Gold) with the cxx USE flag.
+* -mretpoline (found in clang-retpoline.conf) -- the Clang version [2]

-One may remove -fno-plt -mindirect-branch=thunk -mindirect-branch-register
+One may remove -mindirect-branch=thunk -mindirect-branch-register
 if the processor has already fixed the side-channel attack hardware flaw.
 According to Wikipedia, all pre 2019 hardware had this flaw.